Protein design: Enzyme design

 The design of new enzymes is a use of protein design with huge bioengineering and biomedical applications.
 In general, designing a protein structure can be different from designing an enzyme, because the design of enzymes must consider many states involved in the catalytic mechanism.
 However protein design is a prerequisite of de novo enzyme design because, at the very least, the design of catalysts requires a scaffold in which the catalytic mechanism can be inserted.

 Great progress in de novo enzyme design, and redesign, was made in the first decade of the 21st century.
 In three major studies, David Baker and coworkers de novo designed enzymes for the retro-aldol reaction, a Kemp-elimination reaction, and for the Diels-Alder reaction.
 Furthermore, Stephen Mayo and coworkers developed an iterative method to design the most efficient known enzyme for the Kemp-elimination reaction.
 Also, in the laboratory of Bruce Donald, computational protein design was used to switch the specificity of one of the protein domains of the nonribosomal peptide synthetase that produces Gramicidin S, from its natural substrate phenylalanine to other noncognate substrates including charged amino acids; the redesigned enzymes had activities close to those of the wild-type.

+Semi-rational design

+Semi-rational design is a purposeful modification method based on a certain understanding of the sequence, structure, and catalytic mechanism of enzymes.
+This method is between irrational design and rational design.
+It uses known information and means to perform evolutionary modification on the specific functions of the target enzyme.
+The characteristic of semi-rational design is that it does not rely solely on random mutation and screening, but combines the concept of directed evolution.
+It creates a library of random mutants with diverse sequences through mutagenesis, error-prone RCR, DNA recombination, and site-saturation mutagenesis.
+At the same time, it uses the understanding of enzymes and design principles to purposefully screen out mutants with desired characteristics.

+The methodology of semi-rational design emphasizes the in-depth understanding of enzymes and the control of the evolutionary process.
+It allows researchers to use known information to guide the evolutionary process, thereby improving efficiency and success rate.
+This method plays an important role in protein function modification because it can combine the advantages of irrational design and rational design, and can explore unknown space and use known knowledge for targeted modification.

+Semi-rational design has a wide range of applications, including but not limited to enzyme optimization, modification of drug targets, evolution of biocatalysts, etc. Through this method, researchers can more effectively improve the functional properties of proteins to meet specific biotechnology or medical needs.
+Although this method has high requirements for information and technology and is relatively difficult to implement, with the development of computing technology and bioinformatics, the application prospects of semi-rational design in protein engineering are becoming more and more broad.